gmail unsubscribeemail managementproductivity

 How it works:

-• Unsubscribe link embedded directly in email body (usually footer)
+• Unsubscribe link embedded directly in the email body (usually footer)

-• You must manually find and click link
+• You must find and click the link yourself

 • May require preference center interaction or login